Fees and funding 2014

 Access to Higher Education Scholarship

-The Access to Higher Education Scholarship is available if you are accepted onto a course with an Access to HE qualification (where it is an entry requirement for the course).
+The Access to Higher Education Scholarship is available to students accepted onto a course with an Access to HE qualification (where it is an entry requirement for the course).
+It is worth £1,000 per year (excluding placement years) to home students studying full time and paying a tuition fee of £7,950 or £9,000.

 Loans and grants